-- (a) A permanent structure boundary may only be used for a parcel that is intended for: - (i) a right under the Unit Titles Act 1972, or - (ii) a lease where the lease boundary is located in relation to a permanent structure, or - (iii) a right over or appurtenant to a base right described in (i) or (ii), where this right will expire before or at the same time as the base right, or - (iv) an easement whose use is directly related to the permanent structure and the right is expected to become redundant if that permanent structure ceases to exist. - (b) A permanent structure boundary must: - (i) follow a described part of a permanent structure, or - (ii) be a straight line between clearly identified points on the interior or exterior of a permanent structure, or - (iii) be a straight line connecting boundary points located from clearly identified points on the interior or exterior of a permanent structure, provided that those boundary points are no more than 20 m from the permanent structure, or - (iv) be at a constant offset from a clearly identified interior or exterior part of a permanent structure, or - (v) where it is a surface, be unambiguously located from clearly identified points on the interior or exterior of a permanent structure. - (c) Irrespective of (b), the outline of a future development unit is a permanent structure boundary for the purposes of these Rules.
+- (a) A permanent structure boundary may only be used for a parcel that is intended for: - (i) a right under the Unit Titles Act 2010, where at least part of the permanent structure is on the same underlying parcel(s) as the unit development, but may encroach onto an adjoining parcel, or - (ii) a lease where the lease boundary is located in relation to a permanent structure, where at least part of the permanent structure is on the same underlying parcel as that lease, but may encroach onto an adjoining parcel, or - (iii) a right over or appurtenant to a base right described in (i) or (ii), where this right will expire before or at the same time as the base right, and at least part of the permanent structure is on the same underlying parcel as that base right, or - (iv) an easement whose use is directly related to the permanent structure and the right is expected to become redundant if that permanent structure ceases to exist. - (b) A permanent structure boundary must: - (i) follow a described part of a permanent structure, or - (ii) be a straight line between clearly identified points on the interior or exterior of a permanent structure, or - (iii) be a straight line connecting boundary points located from clearly identified points on the interior or exterior of a permanent structure, provided that those boundary points are no more than 20 m horizontally from the permanent structure, or - (iv) be at a constant offset from a clearly identified interior or exterior part of a permanent structure, or - (v) where it is a surface, be unambiguously located from clearly identified points on the interior or exterior of a permanent structure. - (c) Irrespective of (b), the outline of a future development unit is a permanent structure boundary for the purposes of these Rules.